Altermagnetism and Superconductivity: A Short Historical Review

-For the same reason, atomic multipole descriptions are insufficient; instead, SAMB is required to fully describe AMs, as seen in the works by Hayami \textit{et al.} \citep{Hayami2019, Hayami2020}.
+For the same reason, atomic multipole basis description are insufficient; instead, SAMB is required to fully describe AMs, as seen in the works by Hayami \textit{et al.} \citep{Hayami2019, Hayami2020}.

-We finally note that, the origin of spin-momentum locked FSs from PI instability remains poorly understood.
-Theoretically, determining Landau parameters in strongly correlated electronic systems is notoriously challenging, especially when a sublattice degree of freedom is involved.
+The anisotropic kinetic energy plays an essential role in generating NRSML in AMs.
+However, this is not required for ELC phases, where SML is instead driven by strong correlations, either acting alone or in combination with SOC.
+Since the N\'{e}el order serves as the primary order parameter, NRSML in AMs can also be regarded as a dynamic phenomenon: it vanishes upon crossing either an AM-PM or an AM-N\'{e}el AFM quantum phase transition.
+Importantly, this dynamic behavior provides a clear experimental route for identifying AM, as the appearance of spin splitting coincides with the onset of AFM order \citep{Krempasky2024, Reimers2024, Zeng2024, Lu2025, Jiang2025, ZhangF2025}.
+We finally note that, the origin of spin-momentum locked FSs from PI remains poorly understood.
+Theoretically, determining Landau parameters in strongly correlated electronic systems is notoriously challenging, especially when a sublattice dof is involved.
 Investigating the potential for PI-induced AMs in future studies would be highly intriguing.